Kumo to Tulip

 Kumo to Tulip (くもとちゅうりっぷ, Kumo to Chūrippu) is a short animated Japanese film made in 1943 by Kenzo Masaoka.
 It is a story about a ladybug being chased by a black-faced spider.
 The spider catches the ladybug, but then it rains, the spider drowns, and the ladybug is freed by a friendly fly.

 In 2001, the Japanese magazine Animage elected Kumo to Tulip one of the greatest anime productions of all time.

-The short-film was screened at Locarno Film Festival and at Barbican Centre's Barbican Animation Show.
+The short-film was screened at the Locarno Film Festival and the Barbican Centre's Barbican Animation Show.

 Plot

-A spider wants to lure a beetle-woman into her net by singing, but she recognizes the danger and flees.
+A spider wants to lure a beetle-girl into his net by singing, but she recognizes the danger and flees.
 She saves herself in a tulip, in which she is then wrapped by the spider's thread.
-Shortly after, a storm rises, which the beetle-woman (protected by the flower) survives, but the spider gets thrown through the air until it finally lands in a puddle.
+Shortly after, a storm rises, which the beetle-girl (protected by the flower) survives, but the spider gets thrown through the air until he finally lands in a puddle.